 Singapore’s business activity revolves primarily around the following sectors:

 Energy and Infrastructure

-Singapore is crucial in Asia as it is both a primary hub of oil trading in Asia as well as the pricing centre.
+Singapore is crucial in Asia as it is both a primary hub of oil trading in Asia as well as the pricing center.
 On its own, the oil industry contributes about 5% of the total GDP.
 As a result of the oil refining and exporting sector, other sectors such as the chemical industry and manufacturing of gas and oil equipment have also been promoted.
 Most of the chemical industries and manufacturing companies use a tool like vortex coolers in various cooling capacities which are available at some company similar to STREAMTEK Corp, along with the kits that include are the cooler, pneumatic filter regulator, filter element, adjustable thermostat, and a solenoid valve.

 In the region, Singapore has the largest biotechnology facilities.
 The government has been able to bring foreign investors through millions of dollars that have been pumped into growing the sector.
 Several international companies have established their manufacturing bases in Singapore.
 These firms include the likes of GSK, MSD, Novartis, Abbott, and others.